The Consumer Price Index measures inflation at the retail level

 Inflation is a double-edged sword.
 The Fed likes to see a little inflation, as it’s associated with rising wages.
 Deflation causes a lot of economic problems, especially for the Fed.
 Since interest rates can’t go below zero, if deflation increases, it causes real (inflation-adjusted) interest rates to increase, which is exactly what we don’t want to see in a depressed economy.
 On the other hand, if wages aren’t rising, inflation can cause disposable incomes to shrink, which is negative for the economy.

 Inflation is also a debtor’s best friend.
 As inflation increases, wages and prices increase, which means the relative size of the debt decreases.
 Given the shaky state of most household balance sheets, the Fed would really like to create inflation, provided it results in increased wages.
-If wages don’t cooperate, the Fed may end up making matters worse—if commodity prices increase while wages stay flat, consumers end up with even less disposable income.
+If wages don’t cooperate, the Fed could end up making matters worse—if commodity prices increase while wages stay flat, consumers end up with even less disposable income.

 Increasing inflation has historically meant that the Fed was getting ready to raise interest rates.
 A disappointing inflation report would cause stocks and bonds to sell off as investors react to a tighter Fed.
 These days, the Fed isn’t overly concerned about inflation.
 As long as unemployment is elevated and inflation is below 2%, the Fed will consider itself to be failing at both of its mandates—price stability and unemployment.